Music of the Virgin Islands: Calypso

 The first calypso star from the Virgin Islands was Lloyd "Prince" Thomas, who moved to New York City in the mid-1940s and continued performing for some twenty years.
 Charles Harris, the Mighty Zebra (a well-known Trinidadian calypsonian) influentially performed in the Virgin Islands in the 1950s; he came for the Carnival in 1952, and stayed, playing at the Virgin Isles Hotel with the LaMotta Brothers Band.
 The LaMotta Band, led by Bill LaMotta, was a very popular group that recorded several albums and backed Mighty Zebra on a 1957 album for RCA Records.
 The remaining major early calypso band from the Virgin Islands was the Fabulous McClevertys, who toured widely across the East Coast of the United States at the height of the calypso craze in the late 1950s.

 Another popular Virgin Islands calypsonian is Irvin "Brownie" Brown, who has hosted the islands' Carnival and has been a leading singer, radio entertainer, MC and drummer for many years.
 Originally from St. Thomas, he learned the timbales as a young man, and joined his uncle's hotel band in 1949 or 1950.
 The band soon began performing in Florida and elsewhere, and Brownie became known as a calypso singer while also learning bongos, congas and a trap set.
 They recorded for Monogram and then Art Records, with Mighty Panther and the Haitian singer Calypso Mama.
 Brownie's return to St. Thomas was followed by joining up with Milo & the Kings, a well-known band, for whom he was a percussion for seventeen years, recording a number of albums and touring across North America and the Caribbean.
 He began working as a DJ for the WSTA radio station in 1966, and continued for more than three decades; he had a regular talk show with calypso performances, The Original Side of Walter and Brownie.

 Salsa

-In the 1950s through present day Milo and the Kings (Emile Francis - music director) kept Latin music alive, especially on St. Thomas.
-Milo and the Kings were famous for playing with such famous bands as El Gran Combo (Rafael Ithier - music director and Salsa Maestro to Milo), Tito Puente, Joe Cuba, Mongo Santa Maria, to name a few.
-Present day Milo's Kings sometimes attempt to honor Milo with Salsa.
+In the 1950s through present day Milo and the Kings (Emile Francis – music director) kept Latin music alive, especially on St. Thomas.
+Milo and the Kings were famous for playing with such famous bands as El Gran Combo (Rafael Ithier – music director and Salsa Maestro to Milo), Tito Puente, Joe Cuba, Mongo Santa María, to name a few.
+Present day Milo's Kings sometimes attempt to honour Milo with Salsa.

 In 1998 Puerto Rico became the birthplace of Reggaeton music, a mix of Reggae and Latin music combined with Spanish Rap & Reggae.
 Prominent Reggaeton Artist from the Virgin Islands include Kamakazi, Nicky Jam, Nene Ganja, Panty Man.